Module 4: College Resources (Part 4)

 Differences between Disability Support in High School and College

-• Disability services in high school and college differ in significant ways.
+- Disability services in high school and college differ in significant ways.
 Knowing what to expect in advance will help you transition to the college environment more easily.

-• One of the most basic differences is that in high school, these services are generally referred to as “special education,” whereas in college, you will no longer hear that term.
-Most colleges refer instead to “disability services,” so you will want to get used to using this new terminology.
+- One of the most basic differences is that in high school, these services are generally referred to as âspecial education,â whereas in college, you will no longer hear that term.
+Most colleges refer instead to âdisability services,â so you will want to get used to using this new terminology.

 Laws Governing Disability Services

-Will your IEP or 504 Plan apply once you’re in college?
+Will your IEP or 504 Plan apply once youâre in college?
 This video discusses receiving accommodations after high school.

-In college, the Americans with Disabilities Act (ADA) and Section 504 of the Rehab Act are the main laws that provide guidelines for serving students with disabilities.
+IDEA: In high school, the Individuals with Disabilities Education Act (IDEA) is the main law that provides guidelines for serving students with disabilities.
+Section 504 of the Rehabilitation Act: In addition, some guidelines are drawn from Section 504, Rehab Act. | ADA and Section 504 of the Rehabilitation Act: In college, the Americans with Disabilities Act (ADA) and Section 504 of the Rehab Act are the main laws that provide guidelines for serving students with disabilities. |

 Because different laws apply to these two settings, the rules about how to serve students with disabilities also differ.
 All the differences that follow are a direct result of the differences in these laws.